tanjera/screeps/to.do.md

 	- Log to show all boosts in action... or add to log.labs()

-- Remote Mining
+- Roads
+	- Roads in colonies- from sources, extractor, and controller to ... ramparts?
-	- Creates a road from source to colony
+	- Roads in remote_mining rooms- from sources to exit tiles

 - Alliance
 	- Sites.Support, help an ally build